 It’s important to remember every child is different and no single program will suit all children with disability and their families.

-As a parent, it’s vital to do your research, ask questions and focus on what you want for you and your child, when planning their early intervention strategies and organising an NDIS support plan.
+As a parent, it’s vital to do your research, ask questions and focus on what you want for you and your child, when planning their early intervention strategies and organising a National Disability Insurance Scheme (NDIS) support plan.

 What do you want to know about early intervention?
 Tell us in the comment section below.